TBD54566975/ssi-service/README.md

 mage test
 ```

-A utility is provided to run _clean, build, and test_ in sequence with:
+A utility is provided to run _clean, build, lint, and test_ in sequence with:

 ```
-mage cbt
+mage cblt
 ```

 ## Deployment